 Are you looking for the best luaus on Oahu that don’t feel cheesy?
 Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 I love love love going to luaus in Hawaii.
-I’ve been going since I was a kid and I just realized that my own boys (ages 7 years old and 4 years old) have already been to 5 luaus.
+I’ve been going since I was a kid, and I just realized that my own boys (ages 7 and 4) have already been to 5 luaus.
 It’s one of the Hawaii experiences we do every trip.

 I usually want to scream YES, but then I remember that it honestly depends on which one you go to.

-Because I really enjoy doing cultural things in Hawaii, I always go to at least one luau each trip.
+Because I really enjoy cultural activities in Hawaii, I always attend at least one luau on each trip.

 On our most recent trip to Oahu, we finally got to check out the Experience Nutridge Luau on the edge of Honolulu.

-Keep scrolling to find out exactly what to expect and whether or not this is the best luau on Oahu.
+Keep scrolling to find out exactly what to expect and whether or not this is the best luau on Oahu, and a must on your list of things to do in the island.

 Want to skip all the planning and just access my detailed Oahu Itinerary, complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.